CGRC RACING RULES

 5. A greyhound shall be deemed to come under starter's orders when it has been placed in the starting box.

-6. If the judge calls for a photo-finish at for any reason a photo-finish print cannot be obtained or is indecipherable, the result of the race shall be decided by the judge and his decision shall be final and the following announcement shall be made over the loudspeakers: "For technical reasons, the result cannot be ascertained by photo-finish print.
+6. If the judge calls for a photo-finish at for any reason a photo-finish print cannot be obtained or is indecipherable, the result of the race shall be decided by the jury and decision shall be final and the following announcement shall be made over the loudspeakers: "For technical reasons, the result cannot be ascertained by photo-finish print.
 The judge's decision is .....".
+If the race is stopped (technical problem , welfare) and rerun is not possible and 2/3 of the race distance has been run, jury have an option to declare the result.

-7. The judge's decision in relation to a race shall be final.
+7. The jury decision in relation to a race shall be final.

-8. The stewards may declare NO RACE only in the following circumstances:
+8. Jury may declare NO RACE only in the following circumstances:

 a. where there is a mechanical or either defect of the hare equipment or starting box or any outside interference with the race (a greyhound turning back the track does not necessarily constitute interference),